Skip to content

 Candidates selected to proceed beyond the interview stage will need to:

-• Undergo an investigation of their background and personal history
+• Undergo an investigation of their background and personal history including but not limited to:

 • Complete an Ottawa Police Background Investigation Form and a Special Constable Unit pre-background questionnaire.
 A thorough background investigation, which includes both security and reference checks will be conducted